As the name indicates, An Impulse Turbine is running the impulse of water.

 It is the ratio of work done on the wheel to the energy of the jet.

-In practical, it is observed that all the energy supplied to the wheel does not come out as the useful work.
+In practice, it is observed that all the energy supplied to the wheel does not come out as useful work.

 Hence keeping this point in mind, the mechanical efficiency is the ratio of actual work available at the turbine to the energy imparted to the wheel.